isc-projects/kea/doc/sphinx/arm/ddns.rst

    +----+-------------------+------------------------+

 As discussed earlier, FQDN-to-domain matching is based on the longest match.
-The FQDN, "myhost.four.example.com.", will match the first domain ("four.example.com") while "admin.example.com." will match the third domain ("example.com").
-The FQDN, "other.example.net.", will fail to match any domain and is rejected.
+The FQDN "myhost.four.example.com." matches the first domain ("four.example.com"), while "admin.example.com." matches the third domain ("example.com").
+The FQDN "other.example.net." fails to match any domain and is rejected.

-The following example configuration specifies the Forward DDNS Domains.
+The following example configuration specifies the forward DDNS domains.

 ::